 A pad of tracing paper (A3 or A4 size)

 A flip file for notes and artwork

-PENCILS One HB clutch pencil and a 2B sketching pencil
+PENCILS One HB pencil and a 2B sketching pencil

 Raphael Series 8404 or W&N Series 3A kolinsky sable with a fine point.